Hygrometer Probes for Concrete Rh Testing: Evaluating Reusable vs. Disposable

 The numbers tell a simple story:

 If you complete one job a month using 12 test holes each, reusable probes start to pay for themselves in a big way.
-After four years, you’d save nearly $17,000 than if you had used disposable probes.
+After four years, you’d save nearly $17,000 compared to using disposable probes.

-One more point of consideration – the ATSM f-2170.
-The standard for measuring moisture in concrete, the ATSM F-2170 mandates that three probes be used in the first 1,000 square feet of a concrete slab being tested.
-For every additional 1,000 square feet, meeting the standard requires using another probe.
+One more point of consideration – the ASTM F-2170 standard.
+This is the industry standard for measuring moisture in concrete, and mandates that three probes be used in the first 1,000 square feet of a slab.
+For every additional 1,000 square feet, meeting the standard requires the use of an additional probe.

-From our numbers above, completing one test with disposable probes that are in compliance with ATSM standards means spending at least $90-100 for the first 1,000 feet– an entry fee of sorts you'll pay every time you test a concrete floor.
+From our numbers above, completing one test with disposable probes that comply with ASTM standards means spending at least $90-$ 100 for the first 1,000 feet — an entry fee of sorts that you'll pay every time you test a concrete floor.

 2. Technical

-Again, at first glance, both digital hygrometer probe types generally appear the same (certainly there's aesthetic differences between probe manufacturers).
+Again, at first glance, both digital hygrometer probe types generally appear the same (certainly, there are aesthetic differences between probe manufacturers).

 Beyond the surface, however, is where the probes start to set themselves apart in how they each measure moisture presence in concrete.

-Some reusable probes use resistive sensor technology, while all disposable probes use capacitive.
+Some reusable probes use resistive sensor technology, while all disposable probes use capacitive sensor technology.
 Let's dig into both.

-• Resistive hygrometer probes determine Rh by measuring changes in electrical resistance caused by changes in moisture content in air.
-Resistive sensor technology tends to be far more robust, and when exposed to liquid moisture (dew point), they are less prone to drift.
-Relative humidity reading on industrial-grade concrete slabs are generally between 75 and 100%, this is very high and can often mean your humidity probes are going to get wet as they reach dewpoint.
+Resistive hygrometer probes determine relative humidity (Rh) by measuring changes in electrical resistance caused by changes in the moisture content of air.
+Resistive sensor technology tends to be far more robust, and when exposed to liquid moisture (such as dew point), it is less prone to drift.
+Relative humidity readings on industrial-grade concrete slabs typically range from 75% to 100%.
+This is very high and can often mean your humidity probes are going to get wet as they reach the dew point.

-• Capacitive hygrometer probes work by measuring changes in the dielectric constant of a material due to changes in the air.
+Capacitive hygrometer probes work by measuring changes in the dielectric constant of a material in response to changes in the surrounding air.
 As the amount of moisture changes, the dielectric constant of the probe's polymer changes, which in turn changes the capacitance value of the probe.
 The change in capacitance is proportional to the change in relative humidity, allowing the probe to accurately measure humidity levels.

-While this sensor type is the most common used to measure humidity, it does have its downfall.
-Despite being a good full-range sensor, it doesn't recover well from getting wet or being exposed to high humidity.
-What's more, it loses accuracy and tend to drive, giving inaccurate results.
+While this sensor type is the most commonly used to measure humidity, it does have its downfall. exposed to high humidity.
+What's more, it loses accuracy and tends to drive, giving inaccurate results.

 Bonus Evaluation Point: Environmental Friendliness